-The new Audemars Piguet Jules Audemars Moon-Phase Calendar (Ref.
-26385OR.OO.A088CR.01) automatic watch in rose gold was officially presented last month at SIHH 2011 industry event.
+The rose gold version of the new Audemars Piguet Jules Audemars Moon-Phase Calendar (Ref.
+26385OR.OO.A088CR.01) was officially presented at the SIHH 2011 industry event.
 Although the dressy timekeeper doesn’t bring to the table anything new both in terms of ergonomics and industrial design, I’ll tell you this: a classic calendar watch has never looked so beautiful.

 With its deliberately understated styling, the new timekeeper quietly speaks the same design language as the rest of the rejuvenated Jules Audemars family: the hour and minute hands are leaf-shaped and meticulously polished, and the silvered dial with its impeccable sunburst finish is decorated with hand-applied baton-shaped hour markers.

-The dial itself is perfectly legible with the calendar counters at 3 (days) and 9 (days of week) o’clock sporting fine, easy to read Arabic numerals and standard abbreviations respectively.
+The dial itself is perfectly legible with the calendar counters at 3 (days) and 9 (days of the week) o’clock sporting fine, easy-to-read Arabic numerals and standard abbreviations respectively.

-Unfortunately, there are no quick corrector buttons here: all functions of the watch are operated with the same setting crown at 3 o’clock.
+Unfortunately, there are no quick corrector buttons here: all functions are operated with the same setting crown at 3 o’clock.

-Still, even despite minor flaws, it seems that the new watch is going to be one of the best-selling moon-phase timekeepers of the year in its price niche.
+Still, even despite minor flaws, it seems that the new model is going to be one of the best-selling moon-phase timekeepers of the year in its price niche.

 Photos: Audemars Piguet